 A key component of each student's successful engagement in the curriculum is parental involvement.
-We ask that every parent reads this handbook together with the student.
-With a shared understanding of the curriculum progression throughout Year 7 and 8, students, teachers and parents will be empowered to have meaningful conversations about the goals that have been set and reached, the responses to feedback and the engagement in practice that has occurred throughout the learning process.
+We ask that every parent/carer reads this handbook together with the student.
+With a shared understanding of the curriculum progression throughout Year 9, teachers and parents/carers will be empowered to have meaningful conversations about the goals that have been set and reached, the responses to feedback and the engagement in practice that has occurred throughout the learning process.